dbadmin/WebStatus/docs/index.md

 ## IXL

-Dose not provide their own status page.
+Does not provide their own status page.
 This link will indicate if they are having a speed issue.
 The larger the response time means access could be slow.

 [https://www.uptimia.com/status/ixl.com](https://www.uptimia.com/status/ixl.com)